TomBugnon/deNEST/README.md

 #### Network

 **IMPORTANT**: We make the distinction between the "independent" parameters, that are specified in the parameter files, and the "dependent" parameters that are actually given to NEST during object instantiation.
 Please read carefully the documentation to know how parameters are interpreted, and possibly translated, by NETS.
-As an example, the topological connection's `kernel` and `mask` params, that are specified in the connection_model parameter files, are scaled by the connection_model's `scale_factor`  parameter.

 - A **model** is a NEST model (neuron, synapse, generator or recorder) with a specific name and set of parameters.
 All models are copied from their